If you made any changes in Pure these will be visible here soon.

 External Research Collaborations

-Donald has collaborated with a number of external organisations including other higher education institutions, charities, local authorities and schools to complete research activity including project fieldwork, production of scholarly articles for publication and funding applications.
-Recent collaborations have been with staff at:
+Donald has collaborated with a number of external organisations including other higher education institutions, charities, local authorities and schools to complete research activity.

 Enterprise Interest and Activities